-Have you ever thought about becoming a Fishmonger or a Butcher – chances are you haven’t, but there’s a few reasons why it’s worth considering if you’re passionate about good food.
+Have you ever thought about becoming a fishmonger or a butcher – chances are, you haven’t, but there are a few reasons why it’s worth considering if you’re passionate about good food.

-You don’t need any formal qualifications to become a Fishmonger or a Butcher as training typically tends to take place on the job in assistant or trainee roles.
-Typically, all you need to get started are good communication skills, being comfortable handling raw fish and meat and a willingness to learn.
+You don’t need any formal qualifications to become a fishmonger or a butcher as training tends to take place on the job in assistant or trainee roles.
+Typically, all you need to get started are good communication skills, a willingness to learn, and to be comfortable handling raw fish and meat.

-If you’re interested in finding our more, then it’s worth contacting your local Butcher or Fishmonger to see whether they have any trainee roles available or if they’d let you shadow them for a few days to see how you get on.
+If you’re interested in finding out more, then it’s worth contacting your local butcher or fishmonger to see whether they have any trainee roles available or if they’d let you shadow them for a few days to see how you get on.

 Already have experience working with meat or fish?

-This role can be challenging, but having the support of a strong team and receiving effective training makes a big difference – and there will always be opportunities to push yourself and progress your career.
+This role can be challenging, but having the support of a strong team and receiving effective training makes a big difference.
+Plus, there’ll always be opportunities to push yourself and progress your career.

-You’ll get to see how film sets are run, as well as getting to meet with people from all walks of life.
-You don’t need to look like a model for this role – casting agencies look for people of all ages and backgrounds to reflect real life communities.
+You’ll get to see how film sets are run, as well as the chance to meet with people from all walks of life.
+You don’t need to look like a model for this role – casting agencies look for people of all ages and backgrounds to reflect real-life communities.